 Several clinical studies are carried out by many researchers on the health benefits of cauliflower leaves which are summarized below-

-1. Cauliflower leaves are good source of proteins, and minerals, like calcium and iron, which are essential for the normal growth and development of the children.
+1. Cauliflower leaves are a good source of proteins, and minerals, like calcium and iron, which are essential for the normal growth and development of children.
 Daily intake of cauliflower leaves is very beneficial for undernourished children.
 This helps to increase their height, weight, and hemoglobin level.
 (1)